BillyDM/awesome-audio-dsp/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 - [`Audacity`] - Popular multi-track audio editor.
 There is also a fully-libre open source fork called [`Tenacity`].
 - [`Mixxx`] - Popular cross-platform application for performing live DJ mixes.
 - [`Stargate`] - A new and lightweight DAW with a powerful routing matrix and a suite of built-in plugins.
 It also aims to run well on low-spec hardware such as Raspberry Pi's.
+- [`Bass Studio`] - A feature-rich DAW that was recently made open source.
 - [`Carla`] - Cross platform plugin host with support for many plugin formats.
 - [`Bespoke Synth`] - A very modular synthesizer with support for complex routing, modulation, and sequencing.
 It can even host VST plugins, blurring the lines between synth and DAW.
 - [`Cardinal`] - An open source modular synthesizer plugin that can host [`VCV Rack`] plugins.